ckan/ckanext-spatial/doc/harvesters.rst

   content into a CKAN dataset: validates the document, parses it, converts it to a CKAN dataset dict and saves it in the database.

-The extension provides different XSD and schematron based validators.
+The extension provides different XSD and schematron based validators, and you can also write your own (see `Writing custom validators`_).
 You can specify which validators to use for the remote documents with the following configuration option::